 Elevate the Lifestyle Experience: The Wellington North would become a destination with various housing options and country club-level amenities which would include tennis courts and a golf facility.
-While not a part of the current application, the anticipated redevelopment of the Professional Center of Wellington and Broadview property would further enhance the experience by adding an equestrian downtown to the community that would include a hotel, restaurants, retail, and offices.
-An "equestrian downtown" would attract year-round visitors and equestrian businesses which would provide an eat-work-play-connect destination for the equestrian and non-equestrian community alike.
+While not a part of the current application, the anticipated redevelopment of the Professional Center of Wellington and Broadview property would further enhance the experience by adding an equestrian mainstreet to the community that would include a hotel, restaurants, retail, and offices.
+An "equestrian mainstreet" would attract year-round visitors and equestrian businesses, which would provide an eat-work-play-connect destination for the equestrian and non-equestrian community alike.
 This downtown concept would bring the polo, jumping, dressage, and general public together with high-end restaurants, shops, offices, and green spaces which would provide opportunities for community and cultural events.
-This downtown would further promote community by featuring equestrian and non-equestrian art and cultural exhibits and a home for a Village of Wellington museum which will educate us all on the history of the village.
+This downtown would further promote community by featuring equestrian and non-equestrian art and cultural exhibits..

-Village Connectivity: A vision of curated environments allowing Wellington residents and visitors to participate socially, professionally, and financially in the equestrian industry through multimodal pathways further reducing vehicular trips amongst the fractured equestrian venues.
+Village Connectivity: A vision of curated environments allowing Wellington residents and visitors to participate socially, professionally, and financially in the equestrian industry through multimodal pathways, further reducing vehicular trips amongst the fractured equestrian venues.

 The impacts of this proposal would secure equestrianism in Wellington, independent of venue owners, which improves the experience of equestrian participants and sustainability of the most impactful economic driver in Wellington.
 By stimulating investment in older commercial and residential properties, this area would facilitate high-quality job creation.
-Further beyond venue enhancements, the greatest need in the equestrian community is residential options.
+Further beyond venue enhancements, a great need of the equestrian community is residential options.
 An ancillary benefit of filling this residential demand is that the tax base will benefit greatly from both impact fees and expansion of non-agriculturally exempt land, which will dramatically impact the tax base.
 And finally, with the co-location of equestrian facilities and the proximity of high-quality housing options, the traffic patterns through internal and localized traffic capture would limit unnecessary conflicts and impact which plague major intersections in this area of the Village.

-Furthermore, based on the Equestrian Committee Surveys completed in 2015 and 2021, summarized below, these applications are consistent with the comprehensive plan, and further satisfies many of the stated deficiencies:
+Furthermore, based on the Equestrian Committee Surveys completed in 2015 and 2021, summarized below, these applications are consistent with the comprehensive plan, and further satisfy many of the stated deficiencies:

-- 1. Equestrian footprint needs to expand to be world class: - Both show jumping and dressage are too small and congested to support growth, footprint must be expanded; - Competition from World Equestrian Center in Ocala, Florida; - Increased footprint will alleviate certain environmental pressures from overly dense facilities (i.e. storm water and wash water); - More green areas. - 2.
-Significant Infrastructure Investment needed to make wellington a world class destination: - Shopping, high-quality restaurants, and amenities; - Create retail environment for local businesses to thrive; - Need a city-place type concept, places to gather. - 3.
+- 1. Equestrian footprint needs to expand to be world class: - Both show jumping and dressage are too small and congested to support growth, footprint must be expanded; - Competition from World Equestrian Center in Ocala, Florida; - Increased footprint will alleviate certain environmental pressures from overly dense facilities - (i.e. storm water and wash water); - More green areas. - 2.
+Significant Infrastructure Investment needed to make wellington a world class destination: - Shopping, high-quality restaurants, and amenities; - Create a retail environment for local businesses to thrive; - Need a city-place type concept, places to gather. - 3.
 Congestion and dangerous traffic patterns: - Need for safe passage for horses, riders, and pedestrians. - 4.
-Enhance connection between equestrian and non-equestrian community: - Need to provide educational programming to bridge the gap and create a more accessible environment to the entire community. - 5.
+Enhance connection between equestrian and non-equestrian community: - Need to provide educational programming to bridge the gap and create a more accessible environment for the entire community. - 5.
 Hotels: - Not enough hotel rooms/lodging, more lodging options will bring in potential sponsors and competitors; - Short-term visitors will encourage future investment-sponsorship, owners, developers; - Extended stay hotel option.